Finite-size Effects on The Edge Loss Probability in Non-Hermitian Quantum Walks: Edge loss probability under the condition of imaginary gap closing

-where $v$ denotes the velocity of wavepacket. $E(k)$ is obtained from Eq.~\eqref{eq-eigenvalue} by substituting $\beta=e^{ik}$ and $\omega(k^s)$ is the eigenvalue of $v$-dependent saddle points, which satisfies $\frac{d \text{Re}(E(k))}{d k}|_{k=k^s} = v$ and $\frac{d \text{Im}(E(k))}{d k}|_{k=k^s} = 0$.
-By empolying the Lefschetz–thimble method~\cite{witten2011analytic,MukherjeePhysRevB.90.035134,kanazawa2015structure,yang2025real} to identify the effective saddle points, we obtain the Lyapunov exponent associated with leftward propagation，as shown in Fig.~\ref{fig-3}(a).
-For a given initial excitation, the dynamics of the wavepacket are dominated by the maximum of the Lyapunov exponent, and the corresponding velocity is determined by the condition $\frac{d \lambda (v)}{d v } = 0$.
+where $v$ denotes the velocity of wave packet. $E(k)$ is obtained from Eq.~\eqref{eq-eigenvalue} by substituting $\beta=e^{ik}$, and $\omega(k^s)$ is the eigenvalue of $v$-dependent saddle points, which satisfies $\frac{d \text{Re}[E(k)]}{d k}|_{k=k^s} = v$ and $\frac{d \text{Im}[E(k)]}{d k}|_{k=k^s} = 0$.
+By empolying the Lefschetz–thimble method~\cite{witten2011analytic,MukherjeePhysRevB.90.035134,kanazawa2015structure,yang2025real} to identify the effective saddle points, we obtain the Lyapunov exponent associated with leftward propagation, as shown in Fig.~\ref{fig-3}(a).
+For a given initial excitation, the dynamics of the wave packet are dominated by the maximum of the Lyapunov exponent, and the corresponding velocity is determined by the condition $\frac{d \lambda (v)}{d v } = 0$.
 The negative velocity indicates leftward propagation, and its magnitude increases with increasing $t_1$.
-This behavior is consistent with the numerical results of $P_1(t_1)$ in Fig.~\ref{fig-2}(a) with fixed $\gamma$ for different $t_1$, since a larger velocity allows the wavepacket to reach the boundary more rapidly, thereby reducing dissipation in the bulk while enhancing dissipation at the boundary.
+This behavior is consistent with the numerical results of $P_1(t_1)$ in Fig.~\ref{fig-2}(a) with fixed $\gamma$ for different $t_1$ since a larger velocity allows the wave packet to reach the boundary more rapidly, thereby reducing dissipation in the bulk while enhancing dissipation at the boundary.

-Several real momentum have been reported to satisfy the condition $\frac{d \text{Im}(E(k))}{d k}|_{k=k^s} = 0$.
-As shown in the PBC spectrum in Fig.~\ref{fig-3}(b), $\omega_0$ corresponds to one of the extreme point for $\text{Im}(E(k))$.
+The calculation of the Lyapunov exponent $\lambda(v) $ does not depend on the boundary conditions.
+However, for the extremal points of $\lambda(v)$, the associated wave vectors are real and lie within the BZ~\cite{xue2025}.
+In particular, several real wave vectors have been reported to satisfy the condition $\frac{d \text{Im}[E(k)]}{d k}|_{k=k^s} = 0$.
+As shown in the PBC spectrum in Fig.~\ref{fig-3}(b), $\omega_0$ corresponds to one of the extreme point for $\text{Im}[E(k)]$.
 By combining the derivative of Eq.~\eqref{eq-eigenvalue} with respect to $k$ and the above discussions on $v$-dependent saddle points, we have

 Taking the real part of this relation yields

 from which the velocity is found to be $v=-t_1$.
 This value corresponds precisely to the extreme point of $\lambda(v)$ in Fig.~\ref{fig-3}(a).
 The group velocity associated with $\omega_0$ can also be used to determine the direction of the edge burst.